vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/config.md

 └─ package.json
 ```

 The essential file for configuring a VuePress site is `.vuepress/config.js`, while TypeScript config file is also supported.
-You can use `.vuepress/config.ts` instead to get better types hint for VuePress Config.
+You can use `.vuepress/config.ts` instead to get better types hint for VuePress config.

 A basic config file looks like this: